5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 - Where she feels she’ll never be able to move past her pain, her loss, the professional hurdle

-- When she’s brought to her knees by the horrendous curve ball in her personal life she never saw coming.
+- When she’s brought to her knees by the horrendous curve ball in her personal life she never saw coming

 Say that in your marketing, and…

-…That’s what you say every time you go on social media.
+…Share the same message every time you go on social media.

-… Actively share snippets of blog posts on social media.
-Provide baby steps toward solving the problems your clients struggle with the most.
+…Provide baby steps toward solving the problems your clients struggle with the most.

 Final thoughts

-Your goal with these five steps to engagement is pretty straightforward.
+Your goal with these five steps to online engagement is pretty straightforward.
 You want to create and share marketing content: blog articles, social media posts, videos, or podcasts.
 Or all of the above.

 It’s all so that you can earn engagement.
 And connect with the specific clients who struggle with the problems you’re the best at helping to solve.